guipdutra/awesome-geek-podcasts/README.md

 * [Frontend Friday](http://frontendfriday.fi/) – A podcast and meeting about HTML, the Web, and related topics.
 From Oulu, Finland.

+## In Japanese

+* [Rebuild](http://rebuild.fm/) - A Podcast by Tatsuhiko Miyagawa.
+Talking about Tech, Software Development and Gadgets.

 ### Tooling

 * [Pocket Casts](http://www.shiftyjelly.com/pocketcasts)